 How to get help paying for a lawyer

-“For people who cannot afford an attorney, if they’’re charged with a crime, they can apply for a public defender who will represent them free of charge,” says Kurtzrock.
-The court will appoint the public defender’s office to the case, and the office will choose a lawyer for representation.
+If you’re charged with a crime but cannot afford an attorney, you can apply for a public defender to represent you free of charge.
+The court will appoint the public defender’s office to your case, and the office will choose a lawyer for representation.